dmitrizzle/chat-bubble/README.md

 ```

 ## "I have no ES6 dev environment!"
 If you don't want to bother with setting up a development server and transpiler for ES6 code, I get it.
-Simply unzip the [package](https://github.com/dmitrizzle/chat-bubble/archive/master.zip) and create `index.html` inside of that directory and add all the JavaScript that you see SAMPLE IMPLEMENTATION comment above.
+Simply unzip the [package](https://github.com/dmitrizzle/chat-bubble/archive/master.zip) and create `index.html` inside of that directory.
+Then add all the JavaScript that you see below the `/*SAMPLE IMPLEMENTATION*/` comment in the code example above.
+Replace `const` with `var`.

 ```html
 <!DOCTYPE html>